mul14/veritrans-php/README.md

 and run `composer install` on your terminal.

+Or, you can just run `composer require veritrans/veritrans-php master`.

 ### Manual Instalation

 If you are not using Composer, you can clone or [download](https://github.com/veritrans/veritrans-php/archive/master.zip) this repository.